Address: 2645 West Peterson Avenue,

 2. Quarterly dermatology clinic

 We have consult forms that we can fill out and send along with patient to Stroger Hospital.
+We also send patients for Breast cancer screening to St. Francis.

 Illinois's Good Samaritan Law covers all practitioners: Medical doctors, Advanced Practice nurse, Physician Assistant, Nurse, Pharmacist, Physical therapist, Podiatric physician, Social/Mental Health worker.